 of purple, pink and white.

 Start in Tokyo, where you can experience an authentic Shinto ceremony at Meiji Shrine officiated by a local priest or miko (priestess).
-Take a look back into the city's history when you visit the Edo Tokyo Museum and walk under the Kaminarimon Gate at Sensoji Temple in Asakusa.
-Relax on a cruise down the Sumida River to Odaiba, where the digital displays of teamLab Borderless immerse you in a world of light and color art.
+Explore Japan's largest and busiest fish market, learn how to make your own sushi with a professional sushi chef and savor your delicious creations.
+Walk under the Kaminarimon Gate at Sensoji Temple in Asakusa, then enjoy a different view of Asakusa on a traditional rickshaw ride as you cruise through the historical streets, sightseeing from your own private chariot.
 You will also take a brief excursion into Tochigi Prefecture to see the beauteous wisteria at Ashikaga Flower Park, including the Great Wisteria Tree, with its magnificent canopy of purple flowers.

 From Tokyo you will go to explore the Fuji Five Lakes Region, where you will attend the annual Fuji Shibazakura Festival.
 The area around Lake Motosu will be blanketed in a gorgeous covering of phlox moss in appealing arrangements of pink, purple, and white.
 Then head to Lake Kawaguchi where you will discover the "Flowers Road" near Oishi Park, lined with seasonal flowers of various kinds, and where, weather permitting, you will find breathtaking views of Mount Fuji above the lake.